epage/cargo-script-mvs/0000-cargo-script.md

 - `cargo new` each of the "scripts" into individual directories
 - Create wrappers for each so you can access it in your path, passing `--manifest-path` to `cargo run`

+**Non-Goals:**

+With that said, this doesn't have to completely handle every use case for Collaboration, Interoperability, Prototuping, or One-off Utilities.
+Users can always scale up to normal packages with an explicit `Cargo.toml` file.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation